Picking NPA constraints from a randomly sampled quantum moment matrix: Preliminaries

-A problem that is very profound for quantum information theory is the study of a setup described in terms of some set of parties, where each party is possessing a measuring device with some number of possible settings and can produce an outcome from some specified set of allowed outcomes.
-In this way of analyzing the problem, the possible joint distributions of conditional probabilities of outcomes obtained by individual parties, conditioned on the settings each party can enter into their measuring device, are considered.
+A problem that is very profound for quantum information theory is the study of a setup described in terms of some set of parties, where each party possesses a measuring device with some number of possible settings and can produce an outcome from some specified set of allowed outcomes.
+In this way of analyzing the problem, the possible joint conditional probability distributions of outcomes obtained by individual parties, conditioned on the settings each party can input into their measuring device, are considered.

-At this point, it is necessary to specify which types of devices are considered, as this will obviously affect the range of joint probability distributions that can be obtained with their help.
+At this point, it is necessary to specify which types of devices are considered, as this will affect the range of joint probability distributions that can be obtained.

 A certain class of probability distributions is the so-called local distributions with hidden variables.
 They are defined as the set of all distributions obtainable as follows.
-All the devices of the parties are sharing some random variable.
-The device of each of the parties for a given setting is providing a random outcome according to some probability distribution, depending on the setting and the shared random variable.
+All the devices of the parties share some random variable.
+The device of each of the parties for a given setting provides a random outcome according to some probability distribution, depending on the setting and the shared random variable.
 One can derive that the set of probabilities that can be generated in this way is given by: